KonnexionsGmbH/dcr/docs/index.md

 In this processing step, the document types listed in section 2.1.3 are converted to **`pdf`** format using [Tesseract OCR](https://github.com/tesseract-ocr/tesseract){:target="_blank"}.
 In case of success the processing of the original document (parent document) is then completed and the further processing is carried out with the newly created **`pdf`** file (child document).
-In the event of an error, the original document is marked as erroneous and an explanatory entry is also written in the **`journal`** table.
+In the event of an error, the original document is marked as erroneous and an explanatory entry is also written in the **`document`** table.

 After processing with [Tesseract OCR](https://github.com/tesseract-ocr/tesseract){:target="_blank"}, the files split in the previous processing step are combined into a single **`pdf`** document.